tomblanchard312/advent/README.md

 ### Automatic Deployment (Recommended)

-This project includes a GitHub Actions workflow that automatically deploys to GitHub Pages when you push to the `main` or `master` branch.
+This project includes a GitHub Actions workflow that automatically deploys to GitHub Pages when you push to the `main` branch.

 1. **Enable GitHub Pages**:

    - Go to your repository on GitHub
    - Navigate to **Settings** → **Pages**
    - Under **Source**, select **GitHub Actions**

 2. **Push your code**:

    ```bash
    git add .
    git commit -m "Initial commit"